Today’s Pep & Prompt is ripped straight from our super productive (no, really) mini course: Seven Ideas in Seven Days!

 - Get yourself a free account at Canva, select eBook or book cover, pick a template, and go for your life.
 (Or use another picture editor of your choice.)

 - Once you’ve made your image in Canva, in the top right hand corner, click ‘download’.
-Then head over to the writing forum and show us what you’ve got.
+Then head over to Twitter or Facebook and show us what you’ve got.

 Here’s a couple we made in a passionate fit of procrastination:

 But that’s just the first step.

 Now you’ve got a shiny new book cover, can you reverse engineer a story into it?

 Err.
 Pushing against limits.
 Something about hiking and solitude?
 Something about trying to find the most isolated place they can to watch the stars?
 Light pollution.
 Busy lives.
 Something like that… A soaring work of literary fiction exploring the boundaries society places on us and the ways we live with them, or against them.
 Ahem.